sirelkhatim/Project-2---Datastructures-Algorithms/explanation_2.md

 ## Time and Space Complexity

-The time complexity is exponential O(2^n) where n is the largest number of files in a subdirectory.
-The space is complexity is O(1), since no value is being stores as such.
+The time complexity is exponential O(d*w) where d is the depth of the folder tree and w is the number of children since the algorithm is a recursive one, it uses a call stack which is effectively like a depth first search tree.
+The space complexity is O(1), since no value is being stores as such.